ytorbyk/magento2-geo-store-switcher/README.md

 3. Enable module and upgrade with this commands:

-        bin/magento module:enable Tobai_GeoIp2
         bin/magento module:enable Tobai_GeoStoreSwitcher
         bin/magento setup:upgrade

 4. Check under Stores->Configuration->Advanced->Advanced that the module ToBai_GeoStoreSwitcher is present.
-There also should be present ToBai_GeoIP2 extension which installs automatically.
-ToBai Geo Store Switcher is depended on ToBai GeoIP2 extension.
-If ToBai_GeoStoreSwitcher and ToBai_GeoIP2 display in alphabetical order, you successfully installed the reference module!
+ToBai Geo Store Switcher is depended on Cloudfront.

 5. Flush and enable the cache with this commands: